Skip Navigation

 The Pratt Library’s Web site displayed its first digital exhibit - The Cator Collection of Baltimore Views.

 November 14: The Library launched a Book Buggy.
-This bookmobile service travels to Head Start centers with books, computers and educational materials to promote reading readiness among preschoolers.
+This bookmobile service travelled to Head Start centers with books, computers and educational materials to promote reading readiness among preschoolers.

 2002